DanRunfola/dataSecChallenge/Twitter/third.md

 # The Python Script

  Note that i am using BERT-12 Layer algorithm for classification but you can try with any algorithm you want.
+We have two scripts: a train script and a test script.
+In the train script, the model is trained using the traindataset, and in the test script, the trained model is loaded and a test dataset is provided for value prediction.

+ # Training

  ```python